Who are our members?

-Erin Griffiths is the Senior Vice President, Client Solutions & Direct Investing at Scotiabank.
-In this role, she is responsible for leading Scotia Wealth Management’s Financial Planning and Insurance groups, as well as the Scotia iTRADE business.
+Erin Griffiths is the Senior Vice President, Client Solutions at Scotiabank.
+In this role, she is responsible for Scotia Wealth Management’s Financial Planning, Advanced Planning, Insurance and Investment Advisory Solutions groups, as well as the Scotiatrust and Scotia iTRADE businesses.
 Prior to this, Erin was the Vice President of Total Wealth Strategy for Scotia Wealth Management, leading a number of strategic transformational initiatives, including the evolution of Scotia Wealth Management's client engagement model, technology roadmap, advisory development programs, and analytics capabilities.
 With her 20+ years of industry experience, Erin is recognized for her ability to build and lead high-performance teams and to drive strong business results in complex, rapidly changing environments.
 She sits on a number of boards and is a frequent speaker at industry events.
-She also co-chairs the Scotiabank Women Initiative for Global Wealth Management and is the Executive Champion for Scotia Wealth Management’s Inclusion Council.
+She is also the Chair of Global Wealth Management’s Diversity, Equity and Inclusion Council and a Co-Chair for The Scotiabank Women Initiative.

 Erin has a BA in Sociology from Queen's University and an MBA from York University's Schulich School of Business.